markshannon/pep622-critique/README.md

 See [Analysis of standard library](./stdlib_examples.md) for detailed analysis.

-Searching the entire CPython Python code base (~630k LOC) shows one case where PEP 622 shows readability advantages over much simpler alternatives.
+Searching the entire CPython Python code base (~630k LOC) shows a few of cases where PEP 622 shows readability advantages over much simpler alternatives.
 That's about one line of code per 100 thousand.

 This demonstrates that there's no advantage to combining type and length tests with destructuring.
 Nor does PEP 622 promise to make the code faster.